AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 ## Updates
 I will, of course, try to update the wizards in as timely manner as I can.
 I will not guarantee, nor accept demands for, immediate or fast turn arounds.
 If you wish for a fast turn around, you should implement the changes yourself.
 This way you can guarantee that what you have is what you want or need.
-Just copy the wizard and approariate files and folders to a new folder, in the correct directory.
+Just copy the wizard and appropriate files and folders to a new folder, in the correct directory.
 Change the sections:

 *     "supportedProjectTypes": [ ],
 *     "id": "AG.Class",